Hanko-Swart/KnowledgeDeck/docs/PROGRESS.md

 1. Need to resolve Node.js version compatibility warnings
 2. Need to set up proper build process for Chrome extension
 3. Need to implement proper error handling throughout the application
+4. React-flow-renderer package is deprecated, need to migrate to reactflow

 ## Questions & Decisions Needed
 1. Confirm approach for handling offline storage and sync
 2. Decide on specific AI provider and integration strategy
 3. Determine testing strategy and coverage requirements
+4. Decide on state management approach (Context vs. other solutions)

 ## Resources & Dependencies
 - Node.js & npm